dogoku/motif-less-compiler/README.md

 ###Commiting changes

-- Simply fork the repo on github, make changes and create a [Pull Request][pr].
+Simply fork the repo on github, make changes and create a Pull Request.

-- Every Pull Request should atleast pass [Travis CI][travis] in order to be accepted
+Here's a [quick guide][pr] on how to do that

 ##Credits